 5 Online Businesses You Can Start With No Money

 The internet is the great equalizer.
 In business specifically, it has leveled the playing field.
 Anyone can start a money-making online business—anyone with a computer, that is.
 But here’s the thing: virtually no technical experience is needed.
-You don’t have to know how to build websites—no programming knowledge is required at all.
-Today there are plenty of tools that you can use to build an online business that makes the technical work a lot easier than it was in the past.
+Today there are plenty of tools you can use to build an online business that makes the technical work a lot easier than it was in the past.

 You can also live anywhere you want, set your own schedule, and work as little or as much as you want, depending on how fast or big you want your business to grow.
 No business or marketing experience is needed either.
 It’s a truly democratic medium for entrepreneurship.